briansdenny/briandenny.net-dev/content/authors/admin/_index.md

 ## About Me

 Hello!
 I'm a writer and editor with formal training in research methodologies (quantitative and qualitative) and many years of experience teaching and coaching adults.
 I'm naturally inquisitive, so I enjoy learning and am always eager to take on new challenges.
-Poke around my site for awhile, and reach out via email or LinkedIn if you'd like to connect. 😃
+Poke around my site for awhile, and reach out if you'd like to connect. 😃